Cyclic quadrilateral: Ptolemy's theorem

 where a, b, c, d are the side lengths in order.
 The converse is also true.
 That is, if this equation is satisfied in a convex quadrilateral, then a cyclic quadrilateral is formed.

 Diagonal triangle

-ABCD is a cyclic quadrilateral.
-EFG is the diagonal triangle of ABCD.
-The point T of intersection of the bimedians of ABCD belongs to the nine-point circle of EFG.
+ABCD is a cyclic quadrilateral. △EFG is the diagonal triangle of ABCD.
+The point T of intersection of the bimedians of ABCD belongs to the nine-point circle of △EFG.

-In a convex quadrilateral ABCD, let EFG be the diagonal triangle of ABCD and let $\omega$ be the nine-point circle of EFG.
+In a convex quadrilateral ABCD, let △EFG be the diagonal triangle of ABCD and let ω be the nine-point circle of △EFG.

-ABCD is cyclic if and only if the point of intersection of the bimedians of ABCD belongs to the nine-point circle $\omega$.
+ABCD is cyclic if and only if the point of intersection of the bimedians of ABCD belongs to the nine-point circle ω.